Samaritan Ministry of Greater Washington (SMGW)

 - Strong analytic and planning skills.

-- Substantial computer literacy, Internet, database and MS Office experience.
+- Complete computer literacy, Internet, database and MS Office experience.

 - Strong interpersonal gifts and skills.